 Biomedical Engineering, Texas A&M University

-Beyond the classroom, Zachary was a French horn player in the Texas A&M Wind Symphony.
+Beyond the classroom, Richards was a French horn player in the Texas A&M Wind Symphony.
 He also served as a Crew Chief for Student Bonfire.
-This role involved coordination and oversight of volunteer land-clearing efforts, including a Habitat for Humanity subdivision in Bryan, Texas.
-During his last two years at A&M, he also worked as a math tutor for the Texas A&M Academic Success Center.
+His role involved coordination and oversight of volunteer land-clearing efforts, including a Habitat for Humanity subdivision in Bryan, Texas.
+During his last two years at A&M, Richards worked as a math tutor for the Texas A&M Academic Success Center.

 Richards is an avid camper and hiker, aiming to visit all 61 National Parks during his life.
 His hometown is the Austin suburb of Cedar Park, Texas.

 After graduation, Richards will further their medical career at the University of Iowa Hospitals and Clinics in Iowa City, IA, specializing in opthalmology.